discord-net/Discord.Net/docs/guides/getting_started/nightlies.md

 > are generally stable and have more features and bug fixes than
 > the current stable build on NuGet, there **will** be breaking
 > changes during the development or breaking bugs.
 Although breaking
-> bugs are usually fixed as soon as they are discovered.
-It is still
+> bugs are usually fixed as soon as they are discovered, it is still
 > important to keep this in mind.

 ## Installing with MyGet (Recommended)